Aaron-Schaefer/checkers-app/docs/DesignDoc.md

 * Take Pieces
 * Resign

+### Definition of Enhancement
+1. Players will have the option to spectate any ongoing game.
+2. Player will be able to reply any game that has ended (either resigned or won).
+3. Player will be able to play vs AI.

+### Enhancement Features
+* Player vs AI
+* Spectate ongoing game.
+* Reply ongoing game.

 ### Roadmap of Enhancements

 The enhancements we decided to include within the project are: Replay, Spectator, and AI.